 Protection / Durability

-The Inov-8 F-Lite 195 have a protective piece of rubber at the instep of the shoe where the upper attaches to the sole.
-This rope guard does a good job protecting the shoe from damage during rope climbs, as well as helping your feet hang on to the rope.
+The F-Lite 195 has a protective piece of rubber at the instep of the shoe, where the upper attaches to the sole.
+This "Rope-Tec" rope guard does a good job protecting the shoe from damage during rope climbs, as well as helping your feet dig in and lock on to the rope.
 The 195's rubber outsole performed well indoor and outdoor on wet surfaces and even loose dirt.
 Our testers did feel that the shoe was lacking protection on the front toe box, which is put through a lot during CrossFit workouts.

-The light mesh upper on this shoe makes it breathable, however, it is not the most durable material.
-One of our tester's personal pair has blown out on the pinky toes on each shoe where the forefoot area begins to crease.
-While we didn't notice this occurring during our three month testing period with a new pair, the design and material is largely unchanged and this could likely happen again.
+The light mesh upper on this shoe makes it breathable and quick to dry; however, it is not the most durable material.
+One of our tester's pair has blown out on the pinky toes on each shoe where the forefoot area begins to crease.
+While we didn't notice this occurring during our two month testing period with a new pair, the design and material are largely unchanged on the "Classics" and this could likely happen again.

-Although not as comfortable as the Merrell Bare Access Arc 4 - Women's, there were no major complaints about the fit of this shoe.
+Although not as comfortable as the Vivo Primus Lite, there were no major complaints about the fit of this shoe.
 The width of this shoe is B - medium, but both the heel and the toe areas of the shoe felt narrow.

-Retailing for $125, these shoe are on the upper range for prices in this review.
+These shoes are on the upper range for prices in this review.
 However, our testers know firsthand from their own older versions of this shoe that they do last a long time (it took a couple of years for those pinky toes to start showing).
-For another versatile shoe that is lower in price, check our Best Buy winner, the Reebok Nano 2.0 - Women's.
+For another versatile shoe that is lower in price, check our Best Buy winner, the Nike Air Zoom Elevate.

-Lots of CrossFitters prefer to workout in the Inov-8 F-Lite 195 used to be the preferred shoe by CrossFitters when it came to a good shoe for their intense workouts.
-These shoes have a light and breathable design which is nice during intense metcon workouts.
-Similar to other lightweight and versatile shoes, however, you may want an additional pair of heavier lifting shoes in your gym bag.
+The Inov-8 F-Lite 195 used to be the preferred shoe by CrossFitters when it came to a good shoe for their intense workouts.
+These shoes have a light and breathable design, which is nice during intense metcon workouts.
+Similar to other lightweight and minimalist shoes, however, you may want an additional pair of heavier lifting shoes in your gym bag.